alx-rg/ACS-3320-Web-Design-and-Advanced-CSS/lessons/lesson-01.md

 Besides being used for CSS styles the selector language is also useful with JavaScript to give your code access to elements on the page.

-There are a lot of selectors.
+There are many selectors.
 Too many to cover them all here.
 Here are a few that you should know:

 Name selector - uses the tag